 Ideally, NHS bodies will maintain a lease register.
-In our recent survey, just under 60% of respondents indicated that they do maintain a lease register.
+In our 2016/17 year-end survey, just under 60% of respondents indicated that they do maintain a lease register.
 However, the completeness of that register was a concern in some cases.
 Only one comment provided an indication of what was included in their register: